baruch/b3603/stm8/PROTOCOL.md

 Set the name to what the user gave.
 The size is limited to 16 characters and they must be printable characters.

+### Calibration Values

+* Send: "CALIBRATION"
+* Receive: detailed on calibration, mostly useful to debug and comparison of units

 ### Voltage Capabilities Query